clbartoli/witnet-ethereum-bridge/README.md

     - *_epoch*: the epoch the block is prposed to, it has to be one epoch previous to the current epoch.
     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
-    - *_previousBlock_*: the previousVote is considered to be the valid block for the previous epoch.
+    - *_previousBlock*: the previousVote is considered to be the valid block for the previous epoch.
   - _modifiers_: Conditions  to be satiesfied before proposing a block:
-    - _validEpoch_: A block can be proposed just for one epoch before the current epoch
+    - _validEpoch_: A block can be proposed just for one epoch before the current epoch.
-    - _absMembership_: To propose a block it is need to be part of the ABS (Active Bridge Set).
+    - _absMembership_: Only members of the ABS (Active Bridge Set) can propose blocks.

 - **postNewBlock**:
   - _description_: post a new block into the block relay.
   - _inputs_:
-    - *_vote_*: the vote to be posted .
+    - *_vote*: the vote to be posted .
     - *_blockHash*: Hash of the block header.
-    - *_epoch_*: the epoch for which the block was proposed.
+    - *_epoch*: the epoch for which the block was proposed.
     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
-    - *_previousVote_*: the previousVote is considered to be the valid block for the previous epoch.
+    - *_previousVote*: the previousVote is considered to be the valid block for the previous epoch.

 ## UsingWitnet